 Labor Day Weekend in Fort Collins is a near perfect time to come visit our city.
 It is essentially the unofficial closing of summer and it is jam packed with events and things to do.
 This three-day weekend in Fort Collins is filled with thrilling activities like the FORTitude 10K race and a fun spirited bike festival called Tour de Fat.
 We hope you book your stay and enjoy this guide on how to spend Labor Day Weekend in Fort Collins:

 Fort Collins is the place to be during Tour de Fat, a wild and crazy celebration of all things great…Bikes, Beer and Bemusement!
 As the original “mothership” of New Belgium Brewing, Fort Collins truly goes all out to celebrate the Tour de Fat festivities.
 The greatest part about it is that everyone can participate in the fun!
 So, find your craziest most outrageous costumes and hop on your bike for a day full of shenanigans.

 FORTitude is a 10K road race that takes place in Fort Collins on Labor Day.
 The race will showcase several city landmarks like City Park, downtown and the Colorado State University Oval.
-The race’s finish will be at CSU’s new on-campus stadium.
+The race’s finish will be at CSU’s Canvas Stadium.
 The FORTitude 10K will bring together the community, university, racers, runners, joggers, and walkers for a first-class running experience.

 Fort Collins plays host to dozens of races every year, so staging a race with the magnitude of FORTitude made so much sense.
 The race was created in collaboration with BolderBoulder Inc., which has put on the BolderBoulder, a race widely considered one of the top 10K races in the world, every Memorial Day each year since 1979.